Třeboň: Sights

-The natural centre of the town's historic core is Masarykovo Square.
+The natural centre of the town's historic core is the square Masarykovo náměstí.
 It is surrounded by burgher houses with Renaissance and Baroque facades.
 In the centre there are a Renaissance stone fountain from 1569, and a Baroque Marian column.
 The main landmark is the Old Town Hall, built in 1563.
 In 1638, a massive quadrangular 31 m high tower was added to the town hall.

 Třeboň Castle is a Renaissance castle.
 A small stone castle in Třeboň was first mentioned in 1374.
-The current castle was created in 1565–1575 by reconstruction of old castle buildings damaged by fire.
-The castle includes an English-style castle park.
+The current castle was created in 1565–1575 by reconstruction of the old castle buildings damaged by fire.
+The castle includes an English-style park.

 The Church of Our Lady Queen and Saint Giles is the largest building in the complex of the former Augustinian monastery.
 The monastery was founded in 1367 by the Rosenberg family and construction of the church began the same year.
 The monastery was abolished in 1785.

 The entrance to the town was guarded by massive gates, which are together with the fragments of the town walls preserved to this day.